sendgrid/docs/content/docs/ui/sending-email/cross-platform-html-design.md

 1. Turn off the filters causing the conversion from plain text to HTML.
 1. Start each line with a space, this will add a "preformatted" `<pre>` tag around the line.
 1. Separate new sentences with double newlines, which will add a "paragraph" `<p>` tag around the sentence.
-1. Convert your message to HTML, bypassing our need to convert it altogether.
+1. Convert your message to HTML, bypassing our need to convert it all together.
 1. To disable conversion globally, click **Mail Settings** and select **Plain Content** and enable the suppression.

 **Why can't you just automatically add `<br />` tags to newlines upon conversion?**

 Due to the way plain text emails are sent ( [RFC 5822](http://www.rfc-editor.org/rfc/rfc5322.txt "Link: http://www.rfc-editor.org/rfc/rfc5322.txt"), Revised 2008) mailers are required to wrap lines at 998 characters, and recommends wrapping at 78 characters (excluding CR/LF).
 As a result, long sentences can often be broken up into multiple lines.
-Adding `<br />` tags to each newline, would therefore create formatting problems.
+Adding `<br />` tags to each newline would create formatting problems.

 **For more information**